 will be offered according to total points earned (Number of students selected will

 All documentation must be submitted on or before application deadline.

 Grade Requirements and Practicum Experiences

-MLT students will also have the opportunity to become certified phlebotomists during their first year of study, if they desire (student must complete required sticks and clinical hours and successfully pass the national certification exam).
+MLT students will also have the opportunity to become certified phlebotomists during their first year of study, if they desire (student must complete required sticks and successfully pass the national certification exam).

 More information on the above policies, as well as further information on the MLT program can be found in the Medical Technologies Student Handbook.